Electricity and Magnetism II Spring 2019

 - J.D.
 Griffiths.
 Introduction to Electromagnetism, 4th Edition (Pearson; 2012).
 This book is pedagogically excellent and is my favorite undergrad textbook of them all!
 There are other editions that might be less expensive, and they can be substituted.
 But reading assignments will come from the 4th edition, which may have some different content.

 Reading is an essential part of 482!
 Reading the text before class is very important.
 Lecture is to clarify your understanding, to help you make sense of the material.
 I will assume you have done the required readings in advance!
 Griffiths is one of the best (and most readable) texts I know of - it will make a huge difference if you spend the time and effort to carefully read and follow the text.
-The calendar has the details on reading assignments, in-class, activites, and homework.
+The calendar has the details on reading assignments.

 Classroom Etiquette: Please turn off all cell phones and pagers when entering any classroom.
 Private chatter during lecture can be distracting to your classmates, but it is perfectly OK to interrupt the lecture by yelling “Question!”
 Questions in lecture are always good, and are strongly encouraged!